arb-ca/ForestHealthQM/README.md

         `FVS_Output/8GG24601/8GG24601_1.4_treatment_carbon.xlsx`
   - Return to `Load`
   - For BSNF and TRNF, select `FVS_PotFire` and `FVS_StrClass`
-    - Select only the year 5 years after treatment
+    - In the `Years` section, select only the year 5 years after treatment
-    - Select all variables
+    - Under `Database variables to consider`, select all variables
     - Save as: Save as: `FVS_Output/Project ID/ProjectID` + TCN +
       `_treatment_TRIAADS`
       - Example: